• Products

 If individual investors were allowed to interact with the stock exchange directly, the resulting traffic would put their systems under immense pressure and increase the workload significantly.
 Therefore, all investors and traders are required to work through a broker registered with the stock exchange.
 The broker would provide login credentials that would allow them to trade on the stock exchange.
 The trades thus conducted may attract brokerage and tax liabilities.
 We have already discussed how demat and trading accounts work.

-Intraday Trading vs. Delivery Based
+• Intraday Trading vs. Delivery Based

 There are two broad ways you can trade in the stock market: intraday trading and delivery-based trading.
 Intraday trading, as the name suggests, is a trade that must be completed within the day. i.e. you have to sell off the shares you purchase on the same day before the market closes.
-If you do not sell them yourself, they would be automatically squared off by the broker at the close of the trading day.
+If you do not sell them yourself, they will be automatically squared off by the broker at the close of the trading day.
 This allows you to trade on margins alone, and the shares you buy are held by the broker for the day rather than being stored in your demat account.

 On the other hand, a delivery-based investment strategy does not require the positions to be squared off within the same day.
 The shares you buy are credited to your demat account and you will have to pay for them in full.
-This is typically considered the less risky way to trade.
+This is typically considered the least risky way to trade.

 The stock market is said to be bullish when a large portion of share prices rise over an extended period.
 A bull market is marked by optimism, investor confidence and an expectation of continued strong results.
 It is impossible to predict how the market would react and therefore a bull market is only identified in hindsight.
 While there is no specific definition of a bull market, it is generally meant to mean 20% rise from the lowest point demarcated by a 20% fall from a peak on both sides.

 Bear markets are the opposite of bull markets.
-Characterized by widespread pessimism and declining investor confidence, the market experiences a sustained downward trend in share markets.
+Characterised by widespread pessimism and declining investor confidence, the market experiences a sustained downward trend in share markets.
 A fall of 20% from the peak prices typifies bear markets and can extend for a span of several months.

 An investor is said to have a long position when he owns stock.
 It means that the investor expects that the stock will rise in value over time and a profit can be made by holding the security at the moment and sell later.

 On the other hand, a short position generally means that an investor has sold stocks that they don't yet own.
-An investor does this when they believe that the stock will fall in value and they can make a profit by buying it at a lower price later.
+An investor does this when they believe that the stock will fall in value, and they can make a profit by buying it at a lower price later.
 If the price rises instead, the investor in a short position is forced to square off at higher prices and book a loss.
-An investor can do this as all trades are settled only at the close of trading day when delivery is taken by investors.
+An investor can do this as all trades are settled only at the close of the trading day when delivery is taken by investors.

-Indian stock market is among the longest running markets in Asia.
+Indian stock market is among the longest- running markets in Asia.
 Bombay Stock Exchange (BSE) was Asia’s first stock exchange.
-Before the dematerialization of shares, traders had to be physically present at the exchanges where the shares they wanted to trade in were listed.
+Before the dematerialisation of shares, traders had to be physically present at the exchanges where the shares they wanted to trade in were listed.
 This meant if you lived far away from such an exchange, you were bound to face considerable difficulty participating in the market.
 You were forced to route your orders through a series of correspondent brokers to the appropriate exchange.
-This meant high transaction costs that kept small traders away from the share markets and a disparity in access allowing a handful of brokers dominate the market.
+This meant high transaction costs that kept small traders away from the share markets and a disparity in access allowing a handful of brokers to dominate the market.

-Further, the information imbalance and an apparent conflict of interest incentivized market manipulation by the brokers.
+Further, the information imbalance and an apparent conflict of interest incentivised market manipulation by the brokers.
 With the security scan being pulled off by Harshad Mehta coming to light, calls were made for reforms by all market stakeholders.
 BSE did not respond to these calls and the government of India decided to create a rival stock exchange called the National Stock Exchange (NSE).

-The Advent Of Online Trading
+• The Advent of Online Trading

-In an auction market, the price at which a trade is made by matching a seller and a buyer willing to make a trade.
-This matching is done after arranging the prices that sellers are willing to accept and the buyers are willing to pay in increasing order.
+In an auction market, the price at which a trade is made is determined by matching a seller and a buyer willing to make a trade.
+This matching is done after arranging the prices that sellers are willing to accept, and the buyers are willing to pay in increasing order.
 A trade is made when the lowest of the selling price is equal to the highest of the buying price.

 On the other hand, in a dealer market, the dealer is the "market maker".
 This means the dealer lists the selling and buying price they are willing to support and the investors who are willing to take that price go to the dealer.

-You should only invest surplus that is left over after you have accounted for all your future liabilities and payments.
+You should only invest the surplus that is left over after you have accounted for all your future liabilities and payments.
 Remember that investments in a share market carry a risk, and therefore you should never endanger your savings when investing.
-Make sure that use stop-loss to ensure that you cut your losses as early as possible.
+Make sure to use stop-loss to ensure that you cut your losses as early as possible.
 Further, you should build a diversified portfolio so that market shocks don’t have a devastating impact on your investments.

 You should invest in fundamentally strong stocks.
 Remember that you are not just buying stocks, but a controlling stake in a company that underlies the stock you purchase.
-Always ask how well a company placed to grow in the future and how well are they defended against the competition.
+Always ask how well is a company placed to grow in the future and how well are they defended against the competition.

 Once you have identified companies you want to invest in, make sure you buy their shares when they are trading at a discount.
 The simple fact is that you make money when you buy low and sell high.